nskins/boomer-central/README.md

 In the future, we would like to automate these MongoDB migrations.

-Install the dependencies, and then, with the MongoDB daemon process still running, start the app (port 3000):
+Install the dependencies, and then, with the MongoDB daemon process still running, start the server (port 3000):

 ```bash
 $ npm install